Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Theoretical Analysis

-For the second term in Equation (\ref{equ_rl_decomposition}), we view $R$ as a random variable and the total returns sampled from instances drawn from distribution $\Phi(p)$ are i.i.d.
-We then use the standard symmetrization argument to obtain the bound with confidence at least $1-\delta$,
+with confidence at least $1-2\delta$.
 Finally, we bound the first and the last terms.
 Different from the IL setting, the transition function plays an important role in sampling training branching samples.
 Thus, the branching samples cannot be viewed as i.i.d samples.